 Configuring Microsoft SQL Server Analysis Services on Amazon RDS for SQL Server

-You can now configure Microsoft SQL Server Analysis Services (SSAS) in the Tabular model on Amazon RDS for SQL Server.
-SSAS works in the Single-AZ configuration for both Standard and Enterprise editions using either the 2016 or 2017 SQL Server Major version.
+You can now configure Microsoft SQL Server Analysis Services (SSAS) in the Tabular or Multidimensional mode on Amazon RDS for SQL Server.
+SSAS works in the Single-AZ configuration for both Standard and Enterprise editions using either the 2016, 2017 or 2019 SQL Server Major version.

 If you run SSAS on Amazon EC2, you can save on costs by supporting SSAS directly on Amazon RDS for SQL Server and consolidating those workloads to run on the same RDS DB instance as your SQL Server database.
 However, you must account for a performance impact if you decide to consolidate.

 Online Analytical Processing (OLAP) solutions enhance data warehouses and other relational databases by minimizing the amount of on-the-fly processing for fast and effective analysis and reporting.
 This is mostly achieved by preprocessing and storing a wide range of combinations of dimensions and hierarchies before you perform any analysis.

 SSAS is a Microsoft business intelligence tool for developing enterprise-level OLAP solutions.
 In addition to optimized analytical queries and calculations, SSAS provides semantic data models that client applications require, such as Excel, Power BI, SQL Server Reporting Services (SSRS), and other reporting and data visualization tools.
 The Tabular mode supports in-memory databases designed for efficient column-based queries and offers better data compression.
 The Multidimensional mode leverages cubes and dimensions that can be annotated and extended to support complex query constructions.